 To make a long story short, I called the travel agent and they were able to switch my ticket for another flight later that evening, with another airline.
 This is how, instead of visiting both cities, I ended up spending all the time in Brussels.
 As my business meetings there ended on Friday morning and my flight back to Bucharest was on Sunday afternoon, I had a weekend to zoom around and see the city.

 Like most European cities, Brussels has those hop-on hop-off buses which take tourists to the main objectives.
-Don’t take the bus if you get there.
+Don’t take the bus if you get there, because there’a a better way to visit Brussels, which is by walking.
 Almost everything in the central area is within walking distance and the little streets are absolutely charming, it’s a pleasure to walk.
 Nonetheless, you may want to avoid the 7 – 7:30 pm interval, because that’s when rubbish is collected and most sidewalks will be full of black plastic bags waiting to be picked up.

 When I first arrived in Brussels, I had no idea what were the most important things to see for a tourist.
 My more knowledgeable colleagues said we should go find Manneken Pis, a famous statue, a symbol of Brussels, which is nothing more than a naked little bronze boy taking a piss above a stone fountain.
 There are many legends about this little boy.
 I like the one which says the boy urinated on the fuse of an explosive load, thus saving the city from a siege.
 If you want to read more legends, click here.